Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 D. Tenants of University housing (campus dorms and apartments) are not eligible to obtain a Faculty/Staff parking permit.

-E. UNH Law and UNH Manchester Faculty/Staff permits are valid in Lot A and West Edge Lot only.
-City of Manchester-issued permits are not valid anywhere at UNH Durham.
+E. Faculty/staff permits purchased at UNH Manchester are valid in Durham campus faculty/staff lots.
+UNH Law faculty/staff permits are valid in Lot A and West Edge Lot only.
+City of Manchester-issued and other non-campus permits issued to employees are not valid anywhere at UNH Durham.

 Section 7.
 Forest Park Permit